linz/github-issue-migrator/README.md

 # github-issue-migrator
-Copy Github Issues and comments from one repo to another
+Copy GitHub issues and comments from one repository to another

 By adding the configuration parameters to the configuration .yaml the issues migration script will read all issues and comments from one repository and  write the issues to a new repository.
-Once the script has migrated the issues it will link the old issues to the new issue and close the old issue.
+Once the script has migrated the issues it will link the old issues to the new issues while closing the old issues.

 What is migrated:
 * Issues